-United States Program
+United States Connectivity

 Creating Safe Passage for People and Wildlife

+Animals need to move to survive and thrive.
 We use science such as spatial models and maps to help planners throughout the U.S. identify how and where animals move across the landscape, and how people help or hinder that movement.
 We apply this knowledge to support on-the-ground action, from helping wildlife safely cross roads to identifying and protecting vital ecological linkages.

 Creating Safe Passage for Desert Tortoises